 Lionfish in the Atlantic and Caribbean

-Two species of lionfish, Pterois volitans and Pterois miles, are invasive fishes in the Western Atlantic Ocean, specifically the east coast of North America, the Bahamas, and the Caribbean.
-Both the populations and range of these fishes have expanded rapidly since they were first documented in 1985.
-It is most likely that the introduction of these fishes was made either accidentally or intentionally by individual(s) involved with the aquarium trade.
+Two species of lionfish, Pterois volitans and Pterois miles, are invasive fishes in the Western Atlantic Ocean, specifically the east coast of North America, The Gulf of Mexico, the Bahamas, and the Caribbean (Schofield 2010; Guzman-Mendez et al., 2017).
+Both the populations and range of these fishes have expanded rapidly since they were first documented in coastal waters off of south Florida in 1985, and have since spread as far south as Brazil (Ferreira et al., 2015).
+It is most likely that the introduction of these fishes was made either accidentally or intentionally by individual(s) involved with the aquarium trade (Kimball et al., 2004).

 The lionfish’s highly successful invasion of the Atlantic and Caribbean ecosystems, along with a lack of natural predators, makes it extremely unlikely that the populations will be eradicated.
 This article examines issues related to lionfish and other invasive aquatic species that have been introduced into waters around North America.
 It is important that marine aquarium hobbyists be aware of the potential consequences of releasing livestock into the wild.